aquax64/Parking-Lot-Project-LPR/Linux Files/README.md

    * sudo apt install g++ make cmake git build-essential libdc1394-dev liblog4cplus-dev curl libcurl4-openssl-dev openexr libatlas-base-dev libv4l-dev libxvidcore-dev libx264-dev libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev dkms libicu-dev libpango1.0-dev libcairo2-dev libpixman-1-dev

+- Make sure that g++, make, and cmake run by just running each in the console.
+If you get the error saying "command not found" then install that one individually and always select "Y" out of "[Y/n]"

 - Go to a main directory where you want everything to be and for the sake of convience I'm going to call this directory "/home" (**pay attention to this part**) which also includes everything before the "/home" directory so when I mention something like "/home/opencv" this does not literally mean '/home/opencv'.
 EX: If you choose your "/home" directory as "/Projects/LPR" then you will replace "/home" like this "/home/opencv"->"/Projects/LPR/opencv" and NOT like this "/home/opencv"->"/LPR/opencv"
 - Now in this "/home" directory extract your "Source code (tar.gz)" download here
 - Run the following: